arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 	_Creating a service package in Visual Studio_

-1. At the portal, locate the Cloud Service you previously created and click its name in order to go to the **Dashboard** page.
+1. At the portal, locate the Cloud Service you previously created and click its name in order to go to the **Quick Start** page.

+1. Click on the **Dasbboard** tab to navigate to the dashboard view.

 1. Make sure **Staging** tab is selected and click **Upload a new staging deployment**.